-Review Gateway blocks · Cloudflare for Teams documentation
+Review Gateway blocks

 In this example, a Cloudflare Gateway DNS filtering rule has been applied to all locations to block social media.

 Once deployed, Cloudflare Gateway will begin to block DNS queries to sites categorized by Cloudflare as social media networks.
-You can review each block in the Cloudflare for Teams dashboard.
+You can review each block in the Zero Trust dashboard.

 Navigate to the